-- Reported at 8% Mn cut-off - All figures rounded to reflect the appropriate level of confidence (apparent differences may occur due to rounding)
+- Reported at a 7% Mn cut-off for the Measured and Indicated categories and an 8% Mn cut-off for the Inferred categories. - All figures rounded to reflect the appropriate level of confidence (apparent differences may occur due to rounding).